 Constant Updates

-As we live within an hour to the Troll Falls hike, we do it often meaning that this post will be updated frequently.
+As a mama that lives within an hour to Troll Falls Kananaskis hike, I take my little guy on this hike often, meaning that this post will be updated frequently.
 You can be assured that we are always posting relevant and accurate information.

-Follow along on our socials for up to date info on our adventures in the Rockies!
+Follow along with our Instagram for up to date info on our adventures in the Rockies!